digitalbazaar/vc-playground-docs/developers/playgroundfaq.md

 }
 ```

-**Step 3**: The CHAPI Playground `/exchanges` endpoint responds with a VP containing the specified credential
+**Step 3**: The VC Playground `/exchanges` endpoint responds with a VP containing the specified credential
 ```json
 {
   "verifiablePresentation": {